EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 # ...
 ```

-This is one of the downsides of the `hostPath` — it only accepts absolute paths.
+This is one of the downsides of the `hostPath`—it only accepts absolute paths.
 This will do just fine for now though.

 In the `pipeline.yml` we define the task container with: